jhardamon/phase-1-project/README.md

 # phase-1-project

 My phase 1 project utilizes a database created using a db.json file from information and images of movies and tv series that could be found on IMDB.
-This project focuses on sorting the database information based on the names of the movies and series with plans to grow into a more robust platform focused on sorting functionality to
+This project focuses on sorting the database information based on the names of the movies and series with plans to grow into a more robust platform focused on sorting functionality.

 ## Installing and using the project
 This program was intended to be used in conjunction with json-server.
 Before installing this software please ensure that json-server is installed on the device.